-- Law360 International Arbitration Editorial Advisory Board
+- Law360 International Arbitration, Editorial Advisory Board, 2017 – 2019

-- New York State Bar Association Dispute Resolution Section
+- New York State Bar Association

 Honors & Awards

-- A decision permitting the loan servicer, under the doctrine of estoppel, to invoke a class action waiver in a loan's arbitration clause even though the servicer was not itself a party to the promissory note.
+- A decision permitting the loan servicer, under the doctrine of estoppel, to invoke a class action waiver in a loan's arbitration provisions even though the servicer was not itself a party to the promissory note.

 - Affiliated Computer Services, Inc. v.
-Fensterstock, 564 U.S. 1001 (S.Ct.
-2011) (Supreme Court vacated and remanded a decision of a federal Court of Appeals) (described above) (this victory was a front-page story in The New York Law Journal on June 14, 2011).
+Fensterstock, 564 U.S. 1001 (U.S. 2011) (class action waiver in a student loan's arbitration provisions was enforceable) (this victory was a front-page story in The New York Law Journal on June 14, 2011).